Climate CEGEP

 A classroom or seminar room filled with diverse students seated around tables, some using laptops or taking notes, while a woman in a red jacket and floral skirt stands at the front speaking or presenting.
 A projector displays slides on the wall with botanical images and text.

-Curriculum topics include:
+Curriculum topics for Fall 2025 include:

 • Urban Guerilla Farming